-The Faculty of Asian and Middle Eastern Studies is pleased to offer, beginning in Michaelmas Term 2020, up to three graduate scholarships for £8000 for Master's or DPhil students whose study or research focuses on Buddhist Studies (including all areas, historical periods, and aspects of this field).
-The scholarships have been established thanks to a generous donation of the Lingyin Temple (Lingyin si), an ancient and important Buddhist temple in Hangzhou, China.
+The Faculty of Asian and Middle Eastern Studies is pleased to offer, beginning in Michaelmas Term 2020, one or more graduate scholarships of up to £15,000 for MPhil or DPhil students whose study or research focuses on Buddhist Studies (including all areas, historical periods, and aspects of this field).
+The scholarships have been established thanks to a generous donation made by the GS Charity Foundation in support of Buddhist Studies at Oxford.

 Prospective applicants for graduate study

 The scholarship will be awarded on the basis of academic merit and potential.
-If there are more than two equally qualified applications, preference will be given to students with a research interest in Chinese Buddhism, or in Chinese Buddhist sources.
+In making a decision between equally qualified applications, preference will be given to students with a research interest in Chinese Buddhism, or in Chinese Buddhist sources.

 The scholarship is open to UK, EU, or Overseas students and will be tenable only for one year at a time.
 Students holding the scholarship who would wish to reapply for it for the following year would be required to submit a new application for that year, which would be considered competitively alongside other applications for that year.